nafisa-x/UntamedGame/README.md

 ECS657U - Multi-Platform Game Development, Group AM

-!The original repo encountered problems, hence this repo was set up to fix the project and also acts as a backup.
+!!!
+The original repo encountered problems, hence this repo was set up to fix the project and also acts as a backup.
-The files have been fixed to show up-to-date assets and code of the prototype, but to view incremental commits and other progress for the past weeks, please refer to the old repository.
+The files have been fixed to show up-to-date assets and code of the prototype, but to view past commits and progress for the past weeks, please refer to the old repository.
 Link to original GitHub repo: https://github.com/LucianaLA/Untamed

 Link to the prototype on WebGL: https://nafisa-x.github.io/UntamedGame/Build/index.html